team

 The RIT advisory group provides technical and methodological advice on case studies, facilitates contacts in case site communities, and assist in engaging with policymakers.

-Brie is a Master of Arts in Law and Diplomacy student at The Fletcher School at Tufts University who studies international legal studies as well as international migration and refugee studies.
+Brie is a recent Master of Arts in Law and Diplomacy graduate of The Fletcher School at Tufts University who studied international legal studies as well as international migration and refugee studies.
 She graduated with her B.A. in international relations and economics and an Arabic minor from Tufts University.
 She has worked for various migration nonprofits focused on resettlement and integration of migrants.
-In addition to her work on the RIT project, she is the Communications Research Assistant for the Leir Institute for Migration and Human Security.
-In her free time, she teaches English for Speakers of Other Languages (ESOL) classes to migrants, participates on the executive committee of the Fletcher International Development Group, and serves as the Editor-in-Chief of PRAXIS, the Fletcher Journal of Human Security.
+In addition to her work on the RIT project, she was a Research Assistant for the Leadership in Migration Initiative and contributed as a case author.
+While at Fletcher, she also served as the Editor-in-Chief of PRAXIS, the Fletcher Journal of Human Security.

 Case Researchers